-Wirth's discussion of deletion from an AVL tree is preceded by his discussion of deletion from a binary search tree as follows \cite{Wirth85}. ``Unfortunately, removal of an element is not generally as simple as insertion.
-It is straightforward if the element to be deleted is a terminal node or one with a single descendant.
-The difficulty lies in removing an element with two descendants, for we cannot point in two directions with a single pointer.
-In this situation, the deleted element is to be replaced by either the rightmost element of its left subtree or by the leftmost node of its right subtree, both of which have at most one descendant."

-Wirth discusses deletion from an AVL tree as follows. ``The basis for balanced tree deletion is the ordinary tree deletion algorithm.
-The easy cases are terminal nodes and nodes with only a single descendant.
-If the node to be deleted has two subtrees, we will again replace it by the rightmost node of its left subtree."
-Hettler et al. and Weiss discuss the same deletion algorithm as Wirth \cite{Hettler} \cite{Weiss}.

-The deletion algorithm discussed by Hettler et al., Wirth, and Weiss overlooks each AVL node's \lstinline{balance} factor that can be used to select the optimum replacement node in the case of two subtrees.
-Selecting this node based on \lstinline{balance} often avoids rebalancing after deletion and is implemented as follows.
+A customary algorithm to delete an AVL node from the AVL tree first treats the tree as if it were a general BST to delete the node, and then rebalances the tree if necessary \cite{Wirth} \cite{Drozdek} \cite{Weiss}.
+Deletion of an AVL node that is treated as if it were a BST node occurs as follows.
+If the node has no children, it is removed from the tree.
+If the node has only one child, the node is replaced by its child.
+If the node has two children, the node is replaced either by its in-order predecessor (i.e., the rightmost node of the left subtree) or by its in-order successor (i.e., the leftmost node of the right subtree) \cite{Hibbard} \cite{Knuth}.

+The general BST contains no information to guide a choice between the rightmost node of the left subtree and the leftmost node of the right subtree.
+Hence, for the BST, either node is a viable replacement for the deleted node.
+In contrast, each node of the AVL tree contains a \lstinline{balance} field that can guide selection of a preferred replacement node when the deleted AVL node has two children \cite{Foster}.